Pehr Kalm: Biography

 Kalm was born to Gabriel Kalm and Katarina Ross in Ångermanland, Sweden, where his parents had taken refuge from Finland during the Great Northern War.
 His father was a Finnish clergyman and his mother was of Scottish ancestry.
 His father died six weeks after his birth.
 When the hostilities were over, his widowed mother returned with him to Närpes in Ostrobothnia, where Kalm's father had been a Lutheran minister.

-Kalm studied at the Royal Academy of Turku from 1735.
+Kalm studied at the Royal Academy of Åbo from 1735.
 In 1740, he entered the University of Uppsala, where he became one of the first students of the renowned naturalist Carl Linnaeus.
 In Uppsala, Kalm became the superintendent of an experimental plantation owned by his patron, Baron Sten Karl Bielke.

-Kalm did field research in Sweden, Russia, and Ukraine from 1742 to 1746, when he was appointed docent of natural history and economics at the Royal Academy of Turku.
+Kalm did field research in Sweden, Russia, and Ukraine from 1742 to 1746, when he was appointed docent of natural history and economics at the Royal Academy of Åbo.
 In 1747, the academy elevated him to professor of economics.
 That same year, he was also appointed by Linnaeus and the Royal Swedish Academy of Sciences (of which he had been a member since 1745) to travel to North America to find seeds and plants that might prove useful for agriculture or industry.
-In particular, they wanted him to bring back the red mulberry in the hope of starting a silk industry in Finland (which was then an integral part of Sweden, today also known as Sweden-Finland).
+In particular, they wanted him to bring back the red mulberry in the hope of starting a silk industry in Finland (which was then an integral part of Sweden).

 On his journey from Sweden to Philadelphia, Pennsylvania, Kalm spent six months in England, where he met many of the important botanists of the day.
 Kalm arrived in Pennsylvania in 1748; there he was befriended by Benjamin Franklin and naturalist John Bartram.
 Kalm based his explorations at the Swedish-Finnish community of Raccoon, which is now Swedesboro, New Jersey in South Jersey.
 This town had been founded as part of the former Swedish colony of New Sweden.
 There, he also served as the substitute pastor of Trinity Church, the local Swedish Lutheran church.
 Kalm subsequently married Anna Margaretha Sjöman, the widow of Johan Sandin, the former pastor.
 He remained in Raccoon until 19 May 1749.

 Kalm made trips as far west as Niagara Falls and as far north as Montreal and Quebec before returning to Finland in 1751.
-He took a post as professor at the Royal Academy of Turku.
-In addition to teaching and directing students, he established botanical gardens in Turku.
-He taught at the academy until his death in Turku in 1771.
+He took a post as professor at the Royal Academy of Åbo.
+In addition to teaching and directing students, he established botanical gardens in Åbo.
+He taught at the academy until his death in Åbo in 1779.

 Anders Chydenius, another noted scientist, was a student of Pehr Kalm's.